machal/cssmine-content/content/transformations-7.md

 If we can express something using code, it is very simple to interlink the visual parts with a browser experience.
 Certain attempts have already been made
 - take Sketch, Adobe Edge Reflow or WebFlow, for instance.
-They export code or parts of it and are certainly much better adapted to the needs of today's web design in terms of workflow in that they support SVG and responsive design.
+They export code or parts of it and are certainly much better adapted to the needs of today’s web design in terms of workflow in that they support SVG and responsive design.

 Coders really appreciate tools such as Brackets or Avocode, which address the